15 Gripping Memoirs by Women Who Overcame the Impossible

 Jesmyn Ward writes about coming to terms with the loss of five young men she was close to—including her brother.
-Each young man comes from her close-knit community in small town Mississippi—a location fraught with a racist history.
+Each young man comes from her close-knit community in small-town Mississippi—a location fraught with a racist history.
 Ward’s acclaimed and award-winning memoir captures a strong sense of place and the cultural problems that ensnare it.
 Her moving account honors the lives lost as it examines them.
-It’s a poignant call to understand the intricacies of history and their constant impact on the present.
+It’s a poignant call to understand the intricacies of history and its constant impact on the present.
 Find out the essential books you should read for understanding race relations in America.

 Happens Every Day by Isabel Gillies

 You may recognize author Isabel Gillies from Law & Order SVU where she played Det.
 Stabler’s wife.
 The actress has writerly talents that come out in her can’t-put-it-down memoir about her husband’s affair.
 He was a poet-professor who took up with a colleague.
 Meanwhile, Gillies was trying to be the perfect homemaker in their big house with their two small children.
-The book’s title comes from the phrase the “other woman” told Gillies when she mentioned fears that her husband was straying: Happens every day.
-Gillies fills her story with strength and humor in the midst of a shocking loss that leads her and the kids back to her parent’s New York City apartment after the truth comes out.
+The book’s title comes from what the “other woman” told Gillies when she mentioned fears that her husband was straying: happens every day.
+Gillies fills her story with strength and humor in the midst of a shocking loss that leads her and the kids back to her parents’ New York City apartment after the truth comes out.
 Here are more books that will definitely make you cry.

 The Long Goodbye by Meghan O’Rourke